erin-howard018/Cyclistic-Case-Study/README.md

 The tools I have decided to use for this analysis
 - Excel; Allows me to open up .csv files to familiarise myself with and explore the data.
 However, due to the capacity constraints of Excel supported file types, I will be using a different tool to combine files into a full dataset.
 - R ;  A tool designed to handle large datasets, requiring fairly simple code and audit trail for reproducibility.
-R also has the ability to do data cleaning, analysis and presentation through detailed visualisations.
-- Tableau; An analytics platform that allows you to easily manipulate data and make complex and interactive visualisation dashboards.

 **Summary of my steps of data cleaning and modification in R**